No charge for woman arrested for sharing fake name of Southport attacker

 White House Correspondent

-A woman who first shared a fake name for the suspect in the Southport killings will face no further court action.
+A businesswoman who was arrested after sharing a fake name for the Southport attacker online will face no further action.

-Bernadette Spofforth is alleged to have fired off a tweet on social media site X, formerly known as Twitter, wrongly claiming the stabbing suspect was an asylum seeker who came to the UK by boat hours after the three girls were killed.

 She later deleted the post and apologised after realising the information was wrong.